 Key responsibilities of liquor licensees

 Liquor licence holders must stay well informed and keep themselves up to date with liquor regulations in South Australia.
+All licence holders must display a copy of their licence at or near the entrance to the premises.

 There must be an approved responsible person on duty whenever the venue is open to the public.

-If you don't have responsible person on duty, you can be issued an on the spot fine of $1,200 and a maximum penalty of $20,000.
+If you don't have a responsible person on duty, you can be issued an on the spot fine of $1,200 and a maximum penalty of $20,000.

-In certain circumstances you may be able to apply for an exemption to have a responsible person on duty.
+In certain circumstances, you may be able to apply for an exemption to have a responsible person on duty.

-Responsible service of alcohol
+Responsible service of alcohol and other training

-- a direct sales licence
+- a packaged liquor sales licensee restricted to direct sales licence

 RSA helps control the negative impacts of alcohol and deals with: